Saran-Nag/SPAC_Shiny-Purdue-2025/README.md

 *   **Frederick National Laboratory for Cancer Research (FNL):** For their guidance, expertise, and close coordination throughout the project.
 Special thanks to our FNL mentor, George Zaki.
 *   **Purdue University:** For facilitating this research and development effort.
 *   **The Data Mine Project at Purdue University:** For providing the framework and resources for this collaborative student-led initiative.
+*   **Purdue Institute for Cancer Research:** For facilitating collaboration between Purdue University and the Frederick National Laboratory for Cancer Research
 *   **Project Team Members:**
     *   Aileen Chow
     *   Ahmad Abdallah